-Please note that the internal values for each option will be copied.
+Please note that the internal value for each option will be copied.
 This can sometimes differ from the option's label.
-To see your internal values for your options, navigate to Contacts > Contact Settings > select your enumeration property and expand the Edit Options section.
+To see the internal values for a property's options, navigate to Contacts > Contact Settings, select the enumeration property and expand the Edit Options section.
 Learn more about internal values in enumeration properties here.

 To copy an enumeration property to a text property in a workflow:

 - In your HubSpot Marketing account, navigate to Contacts > Workflows.

 - Create a new workflow or edit an existing workflow.